The Felix Dexter Bursary

 - Experience of working to a deadline – to be outlined in your Writing CV

-- Duos can submit, but no writing teams
+- Single and Duos can submit, but no writing teams

-- Entrants must submit a Writing CV document as well as a short biography, to be entered on your BBC Writersroom E-submissions profile
+- Entrants must submit a Writing CV document as well as a short profile bio

 - Entrants must be over the age of 18 at the time of submitting

-- Entrants must be available to attend an interview in London between the 11th and 27th September 2018
+- Entrants must be available to interview in London in early December 2019

 - We encourage applicants from black, Asian and minority ethnic backgrounds

 - Applicants must be a UK resident or entitled to live and work in the UK for the dates of the scheme

 - Submissions must be in the English language

 - You must not be employed by or be a live-in partner or immediate relative (i.e. mother, son, daughter, brother, sister, nephew or niece) of somebody employed by the BBC, by a BBC Group company or any person connected with the Felix Dexter Bursary or in a financial relationship with them.